 - 300 ml stock beef, chicken or vegetable

-- 2 tbsp cranberry sauce or redcurrant jelly
+- 2 tablespoon cranberry sauce or redcurrant jelly

 - small knob of butter